 Because there are many injuries that can cause a ‘trapped nerve’ it it worthwhile visiting an Osteopath to determine the root cause of the symptoms.
 If the Osteopath is unsure, you may be referred to have an x-ray, MRI scan or ultrasound to confirm the diagnosis.

-Once a diagnosis is made, a treatment plan can be hatched that will firstly reduce the pain and discomfort and secondly help to prevent recurrence of the injury.
+Once a diagnosis is made, a treatment plan can be created that may reduce the pain and discomfort and secondly help to prevent recurrence of the injury.